gregorias/gregorias.github.io/_posts/2024-10-20-using-coroutines-in-neovim-lua.markdown

 date:   2024-10-20 11:00:00
 tags: coroutine lua neovim
 ---
-In this blog post I describe the use of Lua coroutines in the context of Lua programming for Neovim and provide converters for callback-based code for easy interaction with existing, non-coroutine codebases.
+In this blog post:

+- I describe the use of Lua coroutines in the context of Lua programming for Neovim.
+- I provide generic converters from callback-based code for easy interaction with existing, non-coroutine codebases.

-The big pay-off of using coroutines is making your asynchronous code significantly more readable at little cost once you understand them.
+The big pay-off of using coroutines is making asynchronous code significantly more readable.

 ## Motivation